josephmbarnby/StandardFrameworkForSocialCognition/README.md

 # Beyond-Theory-of-Mind
-Repo for the paper: Beyond Theory of Mind: A formal framework for social inference and representation (Barnby et al., 2023)
+Repo for the paper: The Standard Social Set: An interoperable framework for social inference and representation (Barnby et al., 2023)

 https://osf.io/preprints/psyarxiv/cmgu7/